-Commitment 7(d) of the Johannesburg Plan of Implementation was to "Promote women's equal access to and full participation in, on the basis of equality with men, decision-making at all levels, mainstreaming gender perspectives in all policies and strategies, eliminating all forms of violence and discrimination against women and improving the status, health and economic welfare of women and girls through full and equal access to economic opportunity, land, credit, education and health-care services" (UNDESA, 2004).
+Commitment 7(d) of the Johannesburg Plan of Implementation was to "Promote women's equal access to and full participation in, on the basis of equality with men, decision-making at all levels, mainstreaming gender perspectives in all policies and strategies, eliminating all forms of violence and discrimination against women and improving the status, health and violence is defined, measured and monitored.
+Indicators could be based on domestic violence reports, statistics on violence against women and the treatment of migrants, minorities, displaced persons and refugees.
+Statistics could be presented on the numbers of people physically affected by armed conflict or violence.